 - It encourages others to throw away their masks.

 Being sincere with weakness is not denying God’s ability to help you out of it, but opening up yourself to be reachable to him.
 This post is not saying, publicize your flaws all over the town, but stop ignoring their existence, better face them and this start from acknowledging their presence, followed by talking to God about it, asking for his grace to take the right actions (in the place of things you can change like lust) and the grace to endure the ones you can’t change.

-Then very important, the bible also encourages us to “Confess (Admit) to one another your faults (your slips, your false steps, your offenses, your sins) and pray [also] for one another, that you may be healed and restored.
+Then very important, the Bible also encourages us to “Confess (Admit) to one another your faults (your slips, your false steps, your offences, your sins) and pray [also] for one another, that you may be healed and restored.
 James 5:16”.
 Talk to someone, someone who is mature enough not to condemn, but encourage and help and pray for you.

 Read the different stories HERE

 To share a story or your story, send it to email@example.com.
 Note that your identity is kept anonymous.

 Thank you for reading.
 I’m really looking forward to seeing your comments.